 So, I installed Zinnia and that's what this blog is running now, initial impressions have been favourable and I finally have my own blog.

-I'm Daniël Franke, a Python developer/System engineer hybrid working at Booking.com.
+I'm Daniël Franke, a backend software engineer and systems engineer hybrid working at Zalando.
 I've been coding and administrating servers for most of my life and this is the corner of the internet where I can just rant and/or rave about anything I want without anyone stopping me.
 This blog will be mostly tech centred but it can go off-topic sometimes.